Chrismettal/flipper-zero-backpacks/README.md

 #### SD Card

-kThe ESP seems to be pretty restrictive in SD Card compatibility especially when running Marauder.
+The ESP seems to be pretty restrictive in SD Card compatibility especially when running Marauder.
 This is not a limitation of this specific design but inherent to the ESP32.
 I've had luck with older and smaller SD cards sub 16 GB and Class 10 at max.
 OLDER `Sandisk Ultra Micro SDHC I` seem to work pretty well when formatted to `FAT32`.

 ### Protoboard